Home

 Moving Forward

-Experts aren't blind to these changes.
-Estimates suggest that around 70% of game developers may begin to adopt ethical guidelines in storytelling to resonate with evolving player consciousness.
-As these conversations grow, expect a notable shift in how sensitive subjects are approached in gaming.
+Industry insiders are aware of these shifts.
+Reports indicate that approximately 70% of game developers may begin adopting ethical guidelines for storytelling to align with changing player values.
+As these conversations evolve, anticipate a noticeable change in how sensitive topics are approached in gaming.